legeyda/kvix/README.md

-# Kwix
+# kvix

-Kwix provides mouseless quick actions for desktop, like Double Shift in Intellij IDEA or ctrl+shift+P in VSCode.
+kvix provides mouseless quick actions for desktop, like Double Shift in Intellij IDEA or ctrl+shift+P in VSCode.
 It can be used to quickly perform frequently used actions which are too numerous to configure hot keys for them.

 ## Usage

-By default, kwix is configured to activate on `Ctrl+;` hotkey.
-Kwix also runs embedded web-server on default port 23844 and can be activated by `curl -X POST http://127.0.0.1:23844/activate`
+By default, kvix is configured to activate on `Ctrl+;` hotkey. kvix also runs embedded web-server on default port 23844 and can be activated by `curl -X POST http://127.0.0.1:23844/activate`

 ## Build on Linux

-	`cd kwix && sh run pyproject pyinstaller`
+	`cd kvix && sh run pyproject pyinstaller`

 ## Build on Windows